Colombia (CO)

 Trademark protection is obtained by registration.

-Registrable as a trademark are all distincetive signs that can be graphically represented, such as words, names, acronyms, letters, numbers, devices, emblems, holograms, combinations or shades of colours, three-dimensional forms, the three-dimensional form of a good or its packaging, sound marks, and any combination of the mentioned signs.
+Registrable as a trademark are all distinctive signs that can be graphically represented, such as words, names, acronyms, letters, numbers, images, figures, symbols, graphics, logotypes, monograms, portraits, labels, emblems and shields, holograms, color within an outline, or a color combination, three-dimensional forms, the three-dimensional form of a good or its packaging, sound marks, aromas, and any combination of the mentioned signs.

 The application is filed at the Trademark Office.